Newman Smith High School

 Newman Smith High School is a public high school in Carrollton, Texas, United States in the Carrollton-Farmers Branch Independent School District.
-The school opened in 1975, and is named after the former CFBISD superintendent Newman Smith.
+The school opened in 1975 and is named after the former CFBISD superintendent Newman Smith.
 Smith High School serves sections of Carrollton and Dallas.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

 In the 1970s, enrollment at R.L.
 Turner High School had passed 3,000 students, so a site near Josey Lane and Jackson Road was acquired for a second campus.
-The new facility opened in the fall of 1975, housing eighth and ninth grade students living north of Belt Line Road.
-During the second year, the school housed ninth and tenth grade students.
+The new facility opened in the fall of 1975, housing eighth and ninth-grade students living north of Belt Line Road.
+During the second year, the school housed ninth and tenth-grade students.
 The third year the school housed eighth through eleventh grade.
-And the fourth year, the school housed eighth through twelfth grade students.
-The first graduating class was 1979, with students attending four years, and the class of 1980 had attended five years.
+And the fourth year, the school housed eighth through twelfth-grade students.
+The first graduating class was in 1979, with students attending four years, and the class of 1980 had attended five years.

-In 1981 the eighth grade classes were moved to the newly completed North Carrollton Junior High School (now Dan F. Long Middle School) and an auditorium and second cafeteria were added.
+In 1981 the eighth-grade classes were moved to the newly completed North Carrollton Junior High School (now Dan F. Long Middle School) and an auditorium and second cafeteria were added.
 Newman Smith's student population grew rapidly in the 1980s and 1990s as new housing developments were built in north area of Carrollton.
-To relieve the overcrowding, Smith's boundaries were adjusted in 1988, moving approximately five-hundred students who lived south of Jackson and Keller Springs roads back to R.L.
+To relieve the overcrowding, Smith's boundaries were adjusted in 1988, moving approximately five hundred students who lived south of Jackson and Keller Springs roads back to R.L.
 Turner, which had excess capacity at the time.

 By the mid-1990s enrollment at Newman Smith was nearing 3,000 students and construction began on Creekview High School, the district's third.
 It was opened in the fall of 1998 and Smith's southern attendance boundary was moved back to Belt Line Road.
 The northern boundary was set along the newly opened President George Bush Turnpike.
 Today, Newman Smith High School serves all students from Ted Polk Middle School, as well as some students from DeWitt Perry and Dan F. Long Middle Schools.

 Newman Smith also admits any students within the district if they would like to join the International Business Academy.